Flamingo (sculpture): Commissioning and unveiling

 Calder was commissioned to design the sculpture because of his well-established international reputation; the space, surrounded by rectangular modern buildings, necessitated the kind of arching forms and dynamic surfaces that a large-scale Calder stabile could provide.
 Flamingo was the first work of art commissioned by the General Services Administration under the federal Percent for Art program, which allocates a percentage of a project's budget to public art.
-Calder unveiled the model for Flamingo on April 23, 1973 at the Art Institute of Chicago; the sculpture was presented to the public for the first time on October 25, 1974, at the same time that Calder's Universe mobile was unveiled at the Sears Tower (now the Willis Tower).
+Calder unveiled the model for Flamingo on April 23, 1973, at the Art Institute of Chicago; the sculpture was presented to the public for the first time on October 25, 1974, at the same time that Calder's Universe mobile was unveiled at the Sears Tower (now the Willis Tower).
 The day was proclaimed "Alexander Calder Day" and featured a circus parade.

 Spatial relationships

 Despite the massive size of the sculpture, its design is such that viewers can walk underneath and around it, thus enabling one to perceive it in human scale.
 The shape of Flamingo alludes to the natural and animal realm, which is a stark contrast to more literal interpretations in sculpture from previous decades.

 Calder's structure is a prominent example of the constructivist movement, first popularized in Russia in the early 20th century.
-Constructivism refers to sculpture that is made from smaller pieces which are joined together.
+Constructivism refers to sculpture that is made from smaller pieces which are joined.

 A maquette of the stabile was formerly displayed inside the Loop Station post office in the Federal Plaza.
 It currently resides in the Art Institute of Chicago's Modern Wing.